Please update your browser.

 JPMorgan Chase launched Autism at Work in July 2015 as a four-person pilot.
 Since then, it’s grown to over 150 employees in eight countries.
 The program boast a 99% retention rate.

-Most of the roles are technology functions, such as software engineering, app development, quality assurance, tech operations and business analysis, but one employee is a personal banker, which speaks to the breadth of roles available, said James Mahoney, Head of Global Technology Diversity and Inclusion.
+Most of the roles are technology functions, such as software engineering, app development, quality assurance, tech operations and business analysis, but one employee is a personal banker, which speaks to the breadth of roles available, said James Mahoney, Head of Global Technology Diversity, Equity & Inclusion.

 “Our aspiration now is to get to 300 people in the program by 2020 and we’re focusing on 14 locations,” Mahoney said.
 “We’re also likely to expand to more locations.”